 \mbox{ }\sn Take a valued field $(K,v)$.
 A \bfind{henselization} of $(K,v)$ is an algebraic extension of $(K,v)$ which admits a valuation preserving embedding in every other henselian extension of $(K,v)$.
 Henselizations always exist and are unique up to valuation preserving isomorphism over $K$; therefore we will talk of {\it the} henselization of $(K,v)$ and denote it by $(K,v)^h=(K^h,v^h)$.
 The henselization of $(K,v)$ is an immediate separable-algebraic extension. \pars In what follows, we will need the following result, which is \cite[Lemma 2.1]{BlKu}: \begin{lemma} A finite extension $(L|K,v)$ is unibranched if and only if $L|K$ is linearly disjoint from some (equivalently, every) henselization of $(K,v)$. \end{lemma}

 Let us consider an immediate but not necessarily algebraic extension $(K(x)|K,v)$.
-Then by \cite[Theorem 2.19]{Ku30} the set $v(x-K)\subseteq vK$ has no maximal element.
+Then by \cite[Theorem 2.19]{Ku30} the set $v(x-K)\subseteq vK$ is a final segment of $vK$; in particular, it has no maximal element.
 If $g\in K[X]$ and there is $\alpha\in v(x-K)$ such that for all $c\in K$ with $v(x-c)\geq \alpha$ the value $vg(c)$ is constant, then we will say that \bfind{ the value of $g$ is ultimately fixed over $K$}.
 We call $(K(x)|K,v)$ \bfind{pure in $x$} if the value of every $g(X)\in K[X]$ of degree smaller than $[K(x):K]$ is ultimately fixed over $K$.
 Note that we set $[K(x):K]=\infty$ if $x$ is transcendental over $K$. \begin{lemma} Every unibranched immediate extension $(K(x)|K,v)$ of prime degree is pure in $x$. \end{lemma} \begin{proof} By the Lemma of Ostrowski, every such extension must have a defect equal to its degree, which must be equal to its residue characteristic $p>0$.

 In the case of a henselian field $(K,v)$, the assertion follows from \cite[Proposition 6.5]{KuVl}.
 We have to consider the general case.
 Since $(K(x)|K,v)$ is unibranched, Lemma~\ref{lindishens} shows that $K(x)|K$ is linearly disjoint from $K^h|K$.
 Hence $(K^h(x)|K^h,v)$ is a unibranched extension of degree $p$, and it is immediate since $K^h(x)=K(x)^h$ and henselizations are immediate extensions.
 By what we have said above, the extension $(K^h(x)|K^h,v)$ is pure.